-- Develop the skill of structured logical thinking. - Learn to give formal definitions and give examples of defined objects. - Learn to build formal records of mathematical statements and their proofs and work with these records. - Learn to conduct mathematical reasoning, not based on the specific properties of the objects under consideration.
+- Develop the skill of structured logical thinking;

+- learn to give formal definitions and give examples of defined objects;

+- learn to build formal records of mathematical statements and their proofs and work with these records;

+- learn to conduct mathematical reasoning, not based on the specific properties of the objects under consideration.
-\Box evaluate the correctness of the problem setting;

-□ strictly prove or disprove the statement;

-know: \Box fundamental concepts, laws, theories of a part of discrete mathematics; \square modern problems of the corresponding sections of discrete mathematics; \Box concepts, axioms, methods of proofs and proofs of the main theorems in the sections included in the basic part of the cycle; \square basic properties of the corresponding mathematical objects. be able to: □ understand the task at hand; ☐ use your knowledge to solve fundamental and applied problems;
+- fundamental concepts, laws, theories of a part of discrete mathematics;

+- modern problems of the corresponding sections of discrete mathematics;

+- concepts, axioms, methods of proofs and proofs of the main theorems in the sections included in the basic part of the cycle;

+- basic properties of the corresponding mathematical objects.

+- understand the task at hand; - use your knowledge to solve fundamental and applied problems; - evaluate the correctness of the problem setting; - strictly prove or disprove the statement;

+- independently find algorithms for solving problems, including non-standard ones, and analyze them;

-them; \Box independently see the consequences of the results obtained; ☐ Accurately present mathematical knowledge in the field orally and in writing. master: \Box skills of mastering a large amount of information and solving problems (including complex ones); □ skills of independent work and mastering new disciplines; \Box culture of formulation, analysis and solution of mathematical and applied problems that require the use of mathematical approaches and methods for their solution; \Box the subject language of discrete mathematics and the skills of competently describing the solution of problems and presenting the results obtained.
+- accurately present mathematical knowledge in the field orally and in writing.

+- skills of mastering a large amount of information and solving problems (including complex ones);

+- culture of formulation, analysis and solution of mathematical and applied problems that require the use of mathematical approaches and methods for their solution;

+- the subject language of discrete mathematics and the skills of competently describing the solution of problems and presenting the results obtained.